 What NAP means

 NAP stands for name, address, and phone number.
-In local SEO, it is shorthand for the core business identity that appears on your website, Google Business Profile, directories, chamber listings, social profiles, and citation sources.
-Not because Google is fragile, but because customers and search systems both need to know which business is the real one.
+In local SEO, it is shorthand for core business information across a website, Google Business Profile, maps, directories, chamber listings, social profiles, and other citation sources.
+For a service-area business that hides its address, public consistency means preserving that privacy choice rather than publishing a street address everywhere.

 Set one source of truth